vlamic/OpsWorksEnvy/README.md

 Database options are set through environment variables.
 Available options:
+* BACKUP_TMP_PATH - the temporary location on the disk where backup will be performed
+* BACKUP_SRC_DB_NAME - the name of the source database
 * BACKUP_COLLECTIONS - space separated list of collections to backupo
 * BACKUP_SRC_DB - connection string for MongoDB SOURCE database
 * BACKUP_DST_DB - connection string for MongoDB DESTINATION database